jeapostrophe/runic/docs/source/deps_and_refs.rst

 :c:`// constants`
 =================

-The following constants define values used throughout the operation of this library. :c:`DEFAULT_ROOT` defines the first legal memory location for data after the file header, :c:`HEADER_SIZE` defines the size of the magic number used by the file, and :c:`NODE_TAG_VALUE` defines how the API identifies :c:`NODE` from :c:`ATOM`.
-To learn more about :c:`NODE` and :c:`ATOM`, please navigate to their respective sections in the documentation.
+There is one constant exposed to the user which can be used to perform safety checks. :c:`DEFAULT_ROOT` defines the first legal memory location for any data after the file header. :c:`runic_obj_t`'s which have :c:`offset`s with values less than :c:`DEFAULT_ROOT` are effectively :c:`NULL` and should be treated as such.
+Writing information below this memory location will corrupt the file.

 .. code-block:: c

 	#define DEFAULT_ROOT 0x15
-	#define HEADER_SIZE 0x05
-	#define NODE_TAG_VALUE 0x00